dwyl/process-handbook/README.md

 Before you start the demo start a screen & audio recording.
 It's useful in case you don't get the chance to write notes or if you need to share the session with an absent team member.
 Recordings can also help you review and improve your sprint demos for future instances.

 #### Step 2 - Context
 Start the demo by providing some introductory context such as what the aim of the sprint was and what you'll be demonstrating.
-The purpose here is two-fold; it sets up the demo but ***more importantly*** it allows attendees time to gently have a little time to switch their attention away from their previous tasks (or meeting they have just come from), slow down and focus on the task at hand.
-If the demo isn't going to look like what the client was expecting, ensure that you explain this before you start so that they have a bit of time to digest why this is the case (***reduce the shock factor***) and what you're going to do about it.
+The purpose here is two-fold; it sets up the demo but ***more importantly*** it allows attendees time to gently switch their attention away from their previous tasks (or meeting they have just come from), slow down and focus on the task at hand.
+If the demo isn't going to look like what the client was expecting (minimal styling for example), ensure that you explain this before you start so that they have a bit of time to digest why this is the case (***reduce the shock factor***) and what you're going to do about it.

 #### Step 3 - Walkthrough
 Walk through the proposed demo, paying close attention to: